-Helen joins Sotheby’s from Christie’s where she was Head of the Russian Department in London and has over a decade of experience in the field.
+A leader in her field, she consistently brings unique objects to the market and has led the works of art department at Sotheby’s since 2019 and previously had a decade of experience at Christie’s.
 Throughout her career, she has been instrumental in establishing market share in the area of Fabergé and Russian Works of Art.
-Her focus on driving the market for quality, has led to several record prices, including a world record for an Imperial Presentation snuff-box by Fabergé and a world auction record for a piece of Soviet Porcelain.
+Her focus on driving the market for quality, has led to several record prices, including a world auction record for a Fabergé icon in 2020, a record for an Imperial Presentation snuff-box by Fabergé and a world auction record for a piece of Soviet Porcelain.
 She comes with a diversity of experience bringing access and knowledge of the market to the field.

-Helen has also successfully negotiated Private Sales for Russian works of art for over £1m.
-Most recently, she led the sale of a number of important private collections, highlighted by an exceptional and rare Fabergé sedan chair and an automated rhinoceros by Fabergé, which established a world record.
+Helen has also successfully negotiated Private Sales for decorative works of art for over £1m and innovated selling exhibitions internationally.
+Most recently, she has led the sale of a number of important private collections, including that of the Brooklyn Museum of Art, an important Swiss Collection and a private group of Fabergé highlighted by an exceptional and rare sedan chair and an automated rhinoceros, which established a world record.

 Helen Culver Smith holds an MA with distinction from the Courtauld and a BA in Art History from Princeton University.
 She holds professional qualifications from Oxford, The London School of Economics and Gem-A.